-Brevard County Florida Posted about 1 year ago
+Brevard County Florida Posted over 1 year ago

 I am thinking of buying one for my goats but fear they may not be healthy for them.
 Has any research been done on this?

-King County Washington dairy goats Posted about 1 year ago
+King County Washington dairy goats Posted over 1 year ago

 Please, i will like to know the stage of lactation available in goats, The trend of thier weight against weeks of lactation, The trend of their milk yield against weeks of lactation, The trend of the FCR against weeks of lactation, The trend of thier kids performance against their weeks of lactation.
 Finally the chemical compositions and the minerals against weeks of lactation.
 Thanks